-In 2018, the Group has additionally issued \$1,120,400 of convertible promissory notes under the same terms above and \$1,600,400 of convertible promissory notes were issued accumulatively, and an unamortized debt issuance costs and discounts of \$22,935 was remaining before the IPO.
+As of December 31, 2018, the Group has issued \$1,600,400 of convertible promissory notes accumulatively (the "Notes").
+An unamortized debt issuance costs and discounts of \$22,935 was remaining before the IPO.
 For the year ended December 31, 2018, the interest accretion and the contractual interest coupon of the Notes was \$26,380 and \$8,802, respectively.

-In accordance with Accounting Standards Codification ("ASC") 470-20-30-8, the Group should record a charge equal to the lower amount of either i) the Intrinsic Value of the BCF or ii) the proceeds realized upon the issuance of the Notes.
 The Group completed its IPO on December 17, 2018.
 Pursuant to the terms of the Notes, all of the outstanding principal amount of the Notes was automatically converted into 230,252 Class A Ordinary Shares.
 The intrinsic value of the BCF was determined to be \$1,600,400.
 The Group concluded that the contingency was effectively resolved upon the automatic conversion, and recorded a one-time charge to interest expense of \$1,600,400 with a corresponding increase to additional paid-in capital.